powsybl/powsybl-core/docs/README.md

 When modifying the website content, you can easily preview the result on your PC.

-**First option: running commands from a terminal**

-Navigate to the root of the project and run:
+**First option - in a terminal, navigate to the root of the project and run the following commands:**

 ~~~bash
 pip install -r docs/requirements.txt